nikcio/Nikcios-toolkit/README.md

 -  `gulp dev`
    -  Does the same as the default command
 -  `gulp svg`
-   -  Runs the svg formatting
+   -  Runs the SVG formatting
 -  `gulp clean`
    -  Cleans the dist folder
 -  `gulp sassFormat`